"Hamilton", American History, and the Importance of Heroes

 Our heroes are the ones who help shape and inform our American mythos.
 And guess what?
 Our villains do too as they help us identify why men like Richard Nixon, Joseph McCarthy, Benedict Arnold and even Aaron Burr don't represent the values we aspire to.
 We don't honor them.
 We learn from them as they too are part of the narrative, and it's important that they are!

-Unfortunately, many people hear the word “myth” and assume we’re talking about promoting lies and fiction over historical facts.
-This just reveals a flawed understanding of the term and how story influences and unites a civilization.
+Unfortunately, many people hear the word “myth” and assume I'm talking about promoting lies and fiction over historical facts.
+This only reveals a flawed understanding of the term and how mythology can influence and unite a civilization.

-The post-modernists may like to dismiss story archetypes, mythology, and the existence of grand narratives, but the truth is, every culture has its stories and heroes, both true and fictional, to articulate, promote, and encourage the values it wants to preserve and pass on to future generations.
+The post-modernists may like to dismiss story archetypes, mythology, and the existence of grand narratives and self-evident truths, but the truth is, every culture has its stories and heroes, both real and fictional, to articulate, promote, and encourage the values it wants to preserve and pass on to future generations.

 In fact, Jon Favreau, the director of Ironman and showrunner for Lucasfilm’s The Mandalorian, recently argued that “mythology exists to inform the generation coming of age of life’s lessons.”